MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-instrument-application-for-telemetry-app-insights.md

 |Value2|A text string that specifies the value of Dimension2.|

 > [!NOTE]
 > In Application Insights, the name of custom dimension will be prefixed with `al`.
-For example, if the dimension string you define in code is `result`, then in the trace logged in Application Insights, names appears as `alresult`.
+For example, if the dimension string you define in code is `result`, then in the trace logged in Application Insights, the name appears as `alresult`.

 ##### Default CustomDimensions